Skip to main content

 Northwestern Buffett Institute for Global Affairs

-Student Research Opportunity at COP29 in Baku, Azerbaijan
+Student Research Opportunity at COP30 in Belém, Brazil

 cop29-opportunity-hero.png

 Are you a Northwestern student interested in climate change or global environmental governance?
-Would you like to attend the 29th Conference of the Parties (COP29) to the United Nations Framework Convention on Climate Change?
+Would you like to attend the Conference of the Parties (COP) to the United Nations Framework Convention on Climate Change?

-Students who have attend the COP say the experience is transformative.
-Read more about the COP28 delegation and takeaways from the delegates.
+Students who have attended the COP say the experience is transformative.
+Read the COP29 delegation’s daily reflections and their takeaways.

-This application-based course is open to undergraduates who will be juniors or seniors in Fall 2024 and graduate students interested in conducting research on climate change conferences from different disciplinary backgrounds.
-Eligible students will not have graduated before Fall Quarter 2024.
+Undergraduates who were juniors or seniors in fall 2025 and graduate students interested in conducting research on climate change conferences from different disciplinary backgrounds are eligible to apply.
+Students must not have graduated before fall quarter 2025 and must be in good academic standing to be eligible to apply.

-In addition to capacity limits, access to the venue can be impacted by international or local politics, and health and security factors.
-Thus, while we will make every effort to enable students to attend COP29, we are unable to guarantee access.
+In addition to capacity limits, access to the venue can be impacted by international or local politics as well as health and security factors.
+Thus, while we make every effort to enable students to attend COP30, we are unable to guarantee access.

-The following expenses will be covered for students who elect to travel to the COP:
+The following expenses will be covered for students who are selected to travel to the COP:

 • Shared lodging